 As many data center operators know, it is difficult to control all aspects of the network between the application server and the end customer, which poses significant challenges for application performance.
 Fortunately, many tools and features are available to help accelerate application content to ensure optimal delivery and offload backend server infrastructure.

-To accelerate traffic and optimize infrastructure, various techniques can be employed on the AX Series and Thunder Application Delivery Controllers (ADCs):
+To accelerate traffic and optimize infrastructure, various techniques can be employed on the Thunder Application Delivery Controllers (ADCs):

 Network level TCP optimization to reduce unnecessary TCP connections via connection reuse, dynamic window sizing, or TCP multiplexing

 - Connection reuse reduces the overhead associated with setting up TCP connections by establishing persistent TCP connections with backend servers and then reusing those connections for future TCP requests.
 This feature offers a significant benefit as it reuses existing TCP connections rather than opening new connections for every single client.
 The connection reuse feature terminates all client connections on the ADC, maintains persistent connections to servers, and sends all client requests on these persistent connections.